nenes25/eicaptcha/README.md

 For newsletter subscription implementation it needs module **ps_emailsubscription at least  2.6.0**

- The last version used composer to get recaptcha lib.
+ This module use composer to get recaptcha lib.
  Don't forget to use `composer install` in order to download the necessary recaptcha composer package.

  Otherwise you can go on the github release page https://github.com/nenes25/eicaptcha/releases and download the last 2.0.x version release to get the full package

+`Please do not use the github function "download as zip" which will not works`

  Screenshots
 ---